-iPhone 13 vs iPhone 11: what we know so far0
+iPhone 13 vs iPhone 11: Should you upgrade?

-iPhone 13 vs iPhone 11 expectations in a nutshell:
+iPhone 13 vs iPhone 11 differences in a nutshell:

-- iPhone 13 comes with newer flat-edge design with smaller bezels and more compact form factor
+- iPhone 13 has flat-edge design with smaller borders and smaller notch

-- Same 6.1" screen size, but iPhone 13 has OLED screen with more vibrant colors vs LCD on iPhone 11
+- iPhone 13 has OLED screen vs LCD on iPhone 11

 Display and Design